MiraldiLab/maxATAC/README.md

 ### Prediction on a specific chromosome(s)

-You can make a prediction on a single chromosome or a subset of chromosomes by providing the chromosome names to the `--chromosomes` argument.
+For TFBS predictions on a single chromosome or subset of chromosomes, these can be provided using the `--chromosomes` argument:

 ```bash
 maxatac predict --sequence hg38.2bit --models CTCF.h5 --signal GM12878.bigwig --chromosomes chr3 chr5